leranf/hotwireCarRentalSearch/README.md

 Again React/Redux help make the code very clean, modular, and easy to understand.
 Redux allows me to feed the results from the API request straight to the ResultsList component, and React/JSX syntax allows me to create a ResultListItem component for each result.
 Within the ResultListItem, I also pass in the carTypes object from the redux store, to extract more specific information about the particular car result.

 #### API Request to Hotwire
 The API request is handled on the server side to avoid making cross-origin requests.
-The SearchAction 'searchForCars' sends a POST request to my RESTful API, passing the paramaters of the query to Hotwire through the request body.
+The SearchAction 'searchForCars' sends a POST request to my RESTful API, passing the parameters of the query to Hotwire through the request body.
 Once my server recieves a response from the Hotwire API, it sends back the data as a JSON object, or if it fails, sends back a 400 error that gets handled on the client side, initiating the user to modify their search criteria.

 ## Misc